 Most recipes call for rinsing quinoa even if they come pre-rinsed as it removes a coating called saponin that causes a bitter or soapy taste.
 I read Christine Gallary’s article on kitchn where both methods were tested.
 The conclusion was that rinsing wasn’t really necessary and its a personal choice.

-I too gave both the methods a try.
+I gave both the methods a try too.
 The results were pretty much the same as written on kitchn.
 The unrinsed quinoa had a bite to it than the rinsed quinoa.
 It depends on what kind of texture you want.
-If you are somebody who really don’t enjoy eating quinoa then giving it a rinse would help.
+If you are someone who are not that fond of quinoa but wants to add it to your meals because of its health benefits who, then giving it a rinse would help.

 This recipe is adapted from Damn Delicious.
 The original recipe called for diced tomatoes.
-I don’t really like diced tomatoes so I used hot salsa instead and skipped the jalapeno.
+I used hot salsa instead and skipped the jalapeno.
 I also topped it with Mexican four cheese instead of avocado.